CodeNationDev/MarvelCode/README.md

 ## APIManager
 Functions for retrieve data from Marvel service.
+> **IMPORTANT**
+> This package contains the **Models** of this app, coforming the MVVM, but outsourced this time because for this short app, all models belong to the **APIManager**.

 ## Constants
 Struct of static values for use into SPM libraries.

 ## Helpers
 Library where put all helpers that I use in the project, simple.

 ## MarvelUIKitManager
 This lib contains all about UIKit objects make custom for the project.
 UI Components, fonts, resources and utils.
+DarkMode availabe for a little sample of colors.

 </br>